sigstore/k8s-manifest-sigstore/README.md

 ```
 Usage:
-  kubectl-sigstore apply-after-verify -f <YAMLFILE> [-i <IMAGE>] [flags]
+  kubectl sigstore apply-after-verify -f FILENAME [-i IMAGE] [flags]

 Flags:
+  -c, --config string                  path to verification config YAML file (for advanced verification)
-  -f, --filename string   file name which will be signed (if dir, all YAMLs inside it will be signed)
+  -f, --filename string                file name which will be verified and applied
   -h, --help                           help for apply-after-verify
   -i, --image string                   signed image name which bundles yaml files
   -k, --key string                     path to your signing key (if empty, do key-less signing)
 ```

 ```
 Usage:
-  kubectl-sigstore verify-resource <options> [-i <IMAGE>] [flags]
+  kubectl-sigstore verify-resource (RESOURCE/NAME | -f FILENAME | -i IMAGE) [flags]

-opitons are same as "kubectl get"

 Flags:
+  -c, --config string            path to verification config YAML file (for advanced verification)
+      --disable-default-config   if true, disable default ignore fields configuration (default to false)
+  -f, --filename string          manifest filename (this can be "-", then read a file from stdin)
   -h, --help                     help for verify-resource
-  -i, --image string       signed image name which bundles yaml files
+  -i, --image string             a comma-separated list of signed image names that contains YAML manifests
-  -k, --key string         path to your signing key (if empty, do key-less signing)
+  -k, --key string               a comma-separated list of paths to public keys (if empty, do key-less verification)
-  -n, --namespace string   namespace of specified resource
+  -o, --output string            output format string, either "json" or "yaml" (if empty, a result is shown as a table)
 ```

 ## Security